10 Best HVAC Companies in Ferguson, MO

 Cost of HVAC Installation and Maintenance in Ferguson

-Your HVAC installation or maintenance cost varies depending on the type of unit.
-Common HVAC unit types include the following:
+The cost of HVAC installation or maintenance changes depending on the type of unit you have.
+Common kinds of HVAC units include the following:

 • Split or mini-split: If your home doesn't have the right ductwork for central air or heating, you likely have a split HVAC system.
-Split or mini-split systems consist of internal units that control the temperature in individual rooms, and that are all connected to an outdoor unit.
+Split or mini-split systems consist of interior units that control the temperature in individual rooms.
+These interior units are all connected to an outdoor unit.

 • Hybrid split: A hybrid split HVAC system operates similar to a normal split system, but has the advantage of being able to utilize energy from either gas or electric sources.

 • Packaged heating and air: Packaged HVAC systems are a smart choice for smaller houses.
 These systems have a single heating and cooling unit, normally located in a basement or attic.
-They're compact, cost-effective, and easy to maintain.
+They're small, cost-effective, and easy to maintain.

-HVAC costs differ based on the services needed.
-HVAC systems are complicated and may need several types of maintenance.
+HVAC expenses vary based on the work needed.
+HVAC systems are complicated and may need a number of types of maintenance.
 Costs for common jobs are as follows:

 HVAC Unit TypeCost